SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeGroup
 ```

-Add a attribute-option to an attribute of article-type
+Add an attribute option to an attribute of an article type

 ```